AURAK-Coding-Club/Club-Credentials/README.md

 __6. How do we create digital signatures?__ <br> 1.
 We create a SHA-256 hash of the certificate data (excluding the signature field).
 The hash is then encrypted using AURAK Coding Club's private RSA key.
 The encrypted signature is encoded in Base64 format for storage.
 Finally, the unique signature is added to the certificate JSON files hosted on this repository. <br>

 __7. How can I verify my certificate's validity?__ <br> Scan the QR code on your certificate.
 This should direct you to the .json file in this repository, which contains information about your certificate.
-Finding your certificate's .json file on our repository is a positive indicator of its validity, but if you wish to go the extra mile, you can proceed to download your .json file and use our [cryptography-based web verification system]().
-This means that tampering with any certificate data will invalidate the digital signature. <br>
+Finding your certificate's .json file on our repository is a positive indicator of its validity, but if you wish to go the extra mile, you can proceed to download your .json file and use our [cryptography-based web verification system](). <br>

 __8. Why do we use .json files to store data about your certificates?__ <br> JSON (JavaScript Object Notation) files are ideal for storing certificate information because they provide a structured, human-readable, and standardized format that works seamlessly across different platforms and programming languages.
 JSON's key-value pair structure perfectly matches the certificate data model (ID, issuer, achievement, date, etc.), making it easy to organize and access specific fields.
 Unlike binary formats, JSON files can be easily inspected, validated, and modified by both humans and machines, which is crucial for transparency in a certificate verification system.
-Additionally, JSON's lightweight nature ensures fast parsing and minimal storage overhead, while its universal support in web browsers, servers, and mobile applications makes it the perfect choice for a certificate system that needs to work across different environments. <br>
+Additionally, JSON's lightweight nature ensures fast parsing and minimal storage overhead, while its universal support in web browsers, servers, and mobile applications makes it the perfect choice for a certificate system that needs to work across different environments.

-### 🎉 Congratulations on your achievement!